williamkeller/advent-of-code-2020/README.md

 `npm start p t d`

-where p is 1 for puzzle 1, or 2 for puzzle 2
+* where p is 1 for puzzle 1, or 2 for puzzle 2

-t is whether to run test data (t) or real data (f), defaults to f and d is the day of the puzzle, 1 through 25, defaults to the current day, if not provided.
+* t is whether to run test data (t) or real data (f), defaults to f

+* d is the day of the puzzle, 1 through 25, defaults to the current day, if not provided.

 ## Testing